Empire Exhibition, Scotland: Sir Cecil Weir

-Design & Construction
+Design and construction

-The appointment of the highly respected and unassuming Thomas Smith Tait of Sir John Burnet, Tait and Partners as Chief Architect was masterly.
-Paisley-born Tait had no experience of previous exhibitions but was now a senior partner in the international firm of Sir John Burnet, Tait and Lorne, of London and Scotland.
-He devised the master plan in conjunction with the consulting engineers Crouch & Hogg of Glasgow and determined that the building style would be Art Deco.
+The highly respected and unassuming Thomas Smith Tait[1] of Sir John Burnet, Tait and Partners as Chief Architect was masterly appointed.
+Paisley-born Tait had no experience with previous exhibitions but was now a senior partner in the international firm of Sir John Burnet, Tait, and Lorne of London and Scotland.

+He devised the master plan with the consulting engineers Crouch & Hogg of Glasgow and determined that the building style would be Art Deco.
 He designed most of the 100 buildings.
 A condition of his appointment was that he would also engage and be assisted by members of the younger set of Scottish architects.
 Those chosen were: Margaret Brodie, Jack Coia, Esme Gordon, Alistair MacDonald, Thomas W Marwick, Mervyn Noad, Launcelot Ross, Basil Spence, Dr Colin Sinclair, and James Taylor Thomson.
 Many had experience of the Burnet firm or American experience.

-The British and the Dominion governments, Canada, Australia, New Zealand, South Africa, Burma and Ireland and the Colonial governments could appoint their own architect for their pavilions, assisted by the guidance of Tommy Tait.
-West Africa, Southern Rhodesia and East Africa had their pavilions and fifteen other Colonies came together in a composite Colonial Pavilion.
+The British and the Dominion governments, Canada, Australia, New Zealand, South Africa, Burma and Ireland, and the Colonial governments could appoint their architect for their pavilions, assisted by the guidance of Tommy Tait.
+West Africa, Southern Rhodesia, and East Africa had pavilions, and fifteen other Colonies[13] came together in a composite Colonial Pavilion.

 The largest national pavilion was the ultra-modern British Government Pavilion designed by Herbert Rowse of Liverpool.
-In addition to the main Industrial and Engineering Halls, Commonwealth pavilions and cultural exhibits there were no-less than sixty-two pavilions erected by famous commercial and industrial concerns.
-The Empire Exhibition had the first-ever major dancing water fountains built, for its lakes and cascades.
+In addition to the main Industrial and Engineering Halls, Commonwealth pavilions, and cultural exhibits, at least sixty-two pavilions were erected by famous commercial and industrial concerns.
+The Empire Exhibition had the first-ever major dancing water fountains built for its lakes and cascades.
 They were also floodlit and changed colours.